wavetermdev/waveterm/buildres/README.md

 We also exclude most of our `node_modules` from packaging, as WebPack handles packaging of any dependencies for us.
 The one exception is `monaco-editor`.

-## Automatic updates

-Thanks to `electron-updater`, we are able to provide automatic app updates for macOS and Linux, as long as the app was distributed as a DMG, AppImage, RPM, or DEB file.

-With each release, `latest-mac.yml` and `latest-linux.yml` files will be produced that point to the newest release.
-These also include file sizes and checksums to aid in validating the packages.
-The app will check these files in our S3 bucket every hour to see if a new version is available.